 In conjunction with the merger that founded Siemens AG, a new identity was developed for the company overall.
 As early as the fall of 1965, top management had decided that effective October 1, 1966, the current range of company marks would be replaced with a single trademark.
 As had been the case previously, the future umbrella mark would consist of the word mark SIEMENS and the S&H monogram that had been in use since 1899.
 But now the electrical engineering company’s oldest trademark no longer stood for the company Siemens & Halske, but rather for the “House of Siemens” (abbreviated HS).

 The founding of Siemens AG, the new corporate structure and a uniform Corporate Identity equipped Siemens for the tumultuous technological transformation ahead, especially due to semiconductor and computer technology and increasingly globalized markets.
 It would make the company more agile in responding to what its customers wanted around the world, and uniform branding would sharpen the Siemens profile against its global competitors.
-Thus the course was set for the future, and this historic company was given the general outlines that are still visible today – in an era of far-reaching upheavals that once again face Siemens with major challenges.
+Thus the course was set for the future, and this established company received the general outlines which led the way until 2020.

 You might also find this interestingFurther information on this topic